Searching for long time scales without fine tuning: Introduction

 In this manuscript, we address the fine-tuning question by asking whether we can find ensembles of random connection matrices, subject to biologically plausible constraints, such that the resulting time scales of the system grow with increasing system sizes.
 We also discuss the conditions for systems to exhibit a continuous spectrum of slow modes as opposed to single slow modes.
-Finally, we present plausible dynamics for the system to tune its connection matrix towards these desired ensembles.
+Finally, we present plausible dynamics for the system to tune its connection matrix towards these desired ensembles, with the hope that these dynamics may correspond to actual regulating process in real biological systems.